zammad/zammad-admin-documentation/system/objects/permissions.rst

    Some of the possible permissions and screen options for a user object attribute.

-In the object attributes configuration, you can set basic permissions based on Zammad's :doc:`role architecture </manage/roles/index>`.
+In this attribute settings, you can:

+- differentiate in which form specific fields have to be shown
+- in which form fields are mandatory
+- select for which roles it should apply

-Additionally, you can differentiate in which form they have to be shown and in which form they are mandatory.
-Based on the object context (ticket, agent, organization, user), you can choose different roles and different forms, they should be included.
+Based on the object context (ticket, agent, organization, user), the available roles and screens are different.
 Be aware that these permission settings aren't affecting the data creation via other channels than the UI.

 If you want to have further customization possibilities, you should have a look